How to engage strategically?

 Download Information Note on Determining Strategic ObjectivesThe design of a country’s Article 6 strategy should be in line with its NDC and its respective NDC implementation plan (if available) to ensure coherence.
 Therefore, the country’s NDC should serve as a starting point when formulating the Article 6 strategy.

-Download Information Note on Aligning the Article 6 Strategy with a Country’s NDCAs sustainable development is a national prerogative, host countries need to provide guidance on how Article 6 activities align with and contribute to sustainable development.
+Download Information Note on Aligning A6 Strategy with the NDCAs sustainable development is a national prerogative, host countries need to provide guidance on how Article 6 activities align with and contribute to sustainable development.
 There are various approaches to address SD objectives, along with tools available for monitoring their impacts.

 Download Information Note on Sustainable Development ObjectivesExplainer: Developing an Article 6 host party strategy (GGGI 2023)